 - Drop the cookies onto the greased cookie sheets using a cookie scoop (about two tablespoons).

-- Bake for 14 to 16 minutes.
+- Bake for 13 to 16 minutes or until edges are slightly darkened.
 They may seem a little undone but this is to keep the cookies moist.

 Do you have any keto-friendly recipes?